 This research paper is a top-level summary of a recent poll that was conducted in Peeriosity’s Accounts Payable (P2P) research area.
 For Peeriosity members, full visibility to all the details of the poll is available, including the ability to interact directly with participating peers.

 iPollingTM Results Review

-The first polling question asks if member companies cross charge a fee to the budget holder requesting a new vendor creation.
+The first polling question asks if member companies cross-charge a fee to the budget holder requesting a new vendor creation.
 The overwhelming response at 85% is to not charge a fee to the budget holder.
-For the balance of companies, 5% do charge with the costs visible to the budget holder, another 5% charge with the line item detail for the charge not visible to the budget holder, and with the final 5% considering the concept.
+For the balance of companies, 5% do charge with the costs visible to the budget holder, another 5% charge with the line item detail for the charge not visible to the budget holder, and the final 5% consider the concept.
 Here are the details:

 For the 15% of companies who either charge for new vendor creation or are considering charging, 67% are charging for all vendors, and 33% are only charging for ad hoc vendors that aren’t professionally sourced.

 Here are some comments from responding companies:

 - Vendor creation activities are primarily performed in Supply Management.
 There isn’t a charge currently for vendor creation and to my knowledge, this hasn’t been considered.